 Students are expected to attend class.
-On campus, in-person attendance is required for most courses.
-Each course coordinator is charged with the responsibility of establishing an absentee policy and required on campus activities for his/her course, subject to the approval of the department chair.
+On campus, in-person attendance is required for courses occurring during the fall and spring semesters.
+Each course coordinator is charged with the responsibility of establishing an absence policy and required on-campus activities for their course, subject to the approval of the department chair.
 This policy must be a part of the course syllabus distributed to students.
-Students are responsible for assignments and work missed because of any absence.
-Absences or other accommodations must be coordinated through the Office of Student Affairs and Admissions.
+Students are responsible for contacting faculty to explain absences and must complete assignments and work missed because of any absence.
+During online summer classes, students may be required to participate in synchronous activities at the discretion of the course faculty.
+Students will be notified in a timely manner of instances where in-person or synchronous attendance is required during the summer semesters.